jinkim31/event_thread/README.md

     app.removeFromThread();
 }
 ```
-Event Thread uses thread & worker architecture which means you need to define a worker class
-which contains the process you want to run and move the worker to the main thread so that the worker can actually work.
 The main worker class here in the example is the `App` class, and it inherits from `EObject` class.
 In the main function, a new `EThread` called `mainThread` is created and set as the main thread with `EThread::provideMainThread()`.
 Then, instance of `App` is created and moved to the `mainThread`.